ebzzry/ebzzry.github.io/src/en/quotes.md

 - You can’t control them, and you shouldn’t try to.
 You have to let it happen.
 The more you try to control it, the harder it is to manage.<br>—Guillaume Néry

+- Wages will make you a living; profits will make you a fortune.<br>—Jim Rohn